AceLikesGhosts/hydra/README.md

 # Hydra

-a simple, fast, and flexible way to modify your Javascript objects.
+a simple, fast, and flexible way to modify your JavaScript objects.

 ## Installation